jja4/nba_mlops/README.md

 ===========================================================================================

-# Getting Started
+## Getting Started

-# Building and Connecting to the App, including the PostgreSQL database
+## Building and Connecting to the App, including the PostgreSQL database, using Prometheus/
+## Grafana for monitoring, and a React frontend to interact with the ML model

 1. Make sure you have docker installed on your machine